 Where are the Channel Islands

-Located in Ventura, find the Channel Islands Visitor Center 66 miles north from Los Angeles.
-It offers an interpretive area with a tide pool touch tank for the kids.
-So it’s opportunity to learn about the Channel Islands without visiting them.
+The Channel Islands Visitor Center is located in Ventura, 66 miles north of Los Angeles.
+It offers an interpretive area with a tide pool touch tank for the kids, so it’s an opportunity to learn about the Channel Islands without visiting them.

-Channel Islands National Park remains open 24-hours a day, 365-days a year.
+Channel Islands National Park remains open 24 hours a day, 365 days a year.
 The Channel Islands are free.
-Though a National Park concessionaire provides ferry service to several of the Channel Islands.
+A National Park concessionaire provides ferry service to several of the Channel Islands.
 Reservations and tickets are required in advance.

 The Channel Islands offer no services for visitors, like food or water.
 Rustic camping is available on all islands.
 Reservations for boat passage and campground reservations are required.